 The mineralization occurs within the upper part of the Western Assemblage, within the Ordovician-age Vinini Formation.
 A Cretaceous quartz diorite body, the Iron Point intrusive, intruded Western Assemblage units in the eastern part of the project area and created an extensive contact-metamorphic halo that resulted in skarnification, hornfels alteration, and carbon remobilization.
 Carlin-type gold mineralization related to a Tertiary-age, low temperature hydrothermal system produced widespread anomalous Au-As-Sb-Hg mineralization that was the focus of numerous historical exploration efforts throughout the district.
 Additionally, several small past-producing silver mines are located along the margin of the Iron Point intrusive, where mineralization was localized along dike contacts with carbonate host rocks.

-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

 Recent Exploration

 Nevada King's Gold Exploration at Iron Point

 2019 Lower Plate Gold Scout Drill Program